TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   The Week in Movie News: DC’s ‘Black Adam’ Set for 2021, ‘The Little Mermaid’ Finds Its Prince Eric and More Read More
+    *   The Week in Movie Trailers: Harrison Ford in ‘The Call of the Wild,’ Another Look at ‘Cats’ and More Read More
-    *   The Week in Movie Trailers: Kristen Stewart in ‘Seberg,’ Scooby-Doo in ’Scoob!’ and More Read More
+    *   The Week in Movie News: ‘Star Trek 4’ Beams Up a New Director, Nicolas Cage to Play Nicolas Cage and More Read More
     *   Next 3 Best Actress Awards Contenders: 'Seberg,' 'Bombshell,' 'Little Women' Read More

     Explore Content